Music as healing. Music as service. Music as connection. Music as celebration of humanness.

-In 2018, Vrebalov wrote Missa Supratext for Kronos Quartet and SF Girls Chorus, a 70 minute sound score, ANNA, for Dusan Tynek Dance Theater, accordion concerto Forgotten Anthems IV, There! for two violins, Our Voices for Raleigh Civic Orchestra, and a soundtrack for Salome by Alla Nazimova restored by Kino Lorber and the Library of Congress.
-23 ensembles played 17 pieces by Vrebalov in 13 different countries in more than 70 performances registered in 2018.
+In 2018, Vrebalov wrote Missa Supratext for Kronos Quartet and SF Girls Chorus; a 70 minute sound score, ANNA, for Dusan Tynek Dance Theater; accordion concerto Forgotten Anthems IV; There! for two violins; Our Voices for Raleigh Civic Orchestra, and a soundtrack for Salome by Alla Nazimova restored by Kino Lorber and the Library of Congress.

 Vrebalov’s world premieres in 2017 include The Exiles, a piece to accompany the historic choreography by Jose Limon from 1950 in its new staging by Limon Dance Theater, Cosmic Love III for an ensemble of ancient Chinese instruments performed by the Forbidden City Orchestra in Beijing, and a chamber work featuring James Schlefer Nyoraku on shakuhachi premiered at the Tenri Institute in NYC.